dshamis317/gamermatch/README.md

 Platform will belong to User and have many Games

 3. Game
-This will hold Game information such as 'Title', 'Description', 'Release Date', 'Image URL', 'Publisher' and 'Genre'.
+This will hold Game information such as 'Title', 'Description', 'Release Date', 'Image URL', 'Publisher', Developer', 'Genre' and 'Giant Bomb ID'.

-Game will have many Users through Game_Ownership, belong to Platform, and have one Title.
+Game will have many Users through Game_Ownership, belong to Platform.

 4. Game_Ownership
 This will be a joiner table for the User table and Game table featuring 'Game ID' and 'User ID'